Find Grad Schools

 • Interview persons involved in equal opportunity complaints to verify case information.

-What Every Equal Opportunity Representative or Officer Should Know
+Skills Needed to be an Equal Opportunity Representative or Officer

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.